notothen/radpilot/README.md

 library(tidyverse)
 ```

 Now you need a reference genome to computationally digest.
-If you have one (e.g. from GenBank) you can put into a folder called ```refgenomes``` and load it as such:
+If you have one (e.g. from GenBank) you can put it into a folder called ```refgenomes``` and load it as such:

 ```
 refgenome1 <- ref.DNAseq(here("refgenomes/YOUR_REFGENOME.fasta"), subselect.contigs = F)